 The Royalty Liability was assumed following the Company's acquisition of Cibus Global in the Merger Transactions.
 In 2014, Cibus Global entered into the Warrant Exchange Agreement with certain members holding Series A Preferred Units, including members of the board of directors and management of Cibus Global, who were also the holders of warrants to purchase Series A Preferred Units.
-Under the Warrant Exchange Agreement, the Royalty Holders are entitled to future royalty payments equal to 10 percent of the subject revenues (Subject Revenues), which includes all revenues earned by Cibus Global, including consideration attributable to crop traits developed using the Company's gene editing technology, but excludes specifically, (i) revenues attributable to the Nucelis product line, (ii) amounts received from the sale or disposition of the Company's assets to the extent the purchaser agrees to be bound by the Warrant Exchange Agreement, (iii) payments for Cibus Global capital stock, and (iv) revenues attributable to collaboration and research projects.
-Royalty payments will begin in the first fiscal quarter after which the aggregate Subject Revenues during any consecutive 12-month period equals or exceeds \$50.0 million, at which point Cibus Global will be obligated to pay all aggregated but unpaid payments under the Warrant Exchange Agreement.
-This condition had not occurred as of June 30, 2023.
-Additionally, Cibus Global granted the Royalty Holders a continuing security interest in certain intellectual property of Cibus Global to secure the payment and performance of obligations of Cibus Global under the Warrant Exchange Agreement is 30 years and may be extended for an additional 30-year term if the holders provide written notice and make a payment of \$100.
+Under the Warrant Exchange Agreement, the Royalty Holders are entitled to future royalty payments equal to 10 percent of the subject revenues (Subject Revenues), as defined, which includes all royalty revenues earned by Cibus Global, for licensing of plant traits to seed companies that use traits developed by the Company, but excludes specifically, (i) revenues attributable to the Nucelis product line, (ii) amounts received from the sale or disposition of the Company's assets to the extent the purchaser agrees to be bound by the Warrant Exchange Agreement, (iii) payments for Cibus Global capital stock, and (iv) revenues attributable to collaboration and research projects.
+Royalty payments will not begin until the first fiscal quarter after which the aggregate Subject Revenues during any consecutive 12-month period equals or exceeds \$50.0 million, at which point Cibus Global will be obligated to pay all aggregated but unpaid payments under the Warrant Exchange Agreement.
+This condition had not occurred as of September 30, 2023.
+Additionally, Cibus Global granted the Royalty Holders a continuing security interest in certain intellectual property of Cibus Global to secure the payment and performance of obligations of Cibus Global under the Warrant Exchange Agreement.
+The initial term of the Warrant Exchange Agreement is 30 years and may be extended for an additional 30-year term if the holders provide written notice and make a payment of \$100.

-For purposes of determining the Royalty Liability, the Company estimates the total amount of future royalty payments required to be paid to Royalty Holders over the life of the agreement.
+For purposes of determining the Royalty Liability, the Company estimates the total amount of future revenues expected to be received from the Company's customers over the life of the agreement.
+The Company then calculates the amount of future royalty payments required to be paid based upon the estimated future revenues.
 The Company will periodically assess the expected royalty payments using a combination of internal projections and external sources.
-On a quarterly basis, the Company uses an annual discount rate to calculate the present value of future royalty payments.
-As of June 30, 2023, an annual discount rate of 23.7 percent was used to calculate the present value of the future royalty Liability.
+Any change in expected future royalty payments is recognized prospectively as an adjustment to the effective yield as interest expense.
+As of September 30, 2023, the Royalty Liability reflected an effective yield of 23.7 percent.

-The Royalty Liability activity is as follows:
+As of September 30, 2023, the Royalty Liability activity is as follows:

-In Thousands Royalty L iability - Related Parties
+In Thousands Royalty Liability - Related Parties

-Balance as of December 31, 2022 \$ -
+Balance as of December 31, 2022 \$

 Acquired from merger with Cibus Global, LLC 146,360

-Interest expense recognized 2,617
+Interest expense recognized 10,753

-Balance as of June 30, 2023 \$ 148,977
+Balance as of September 30, 2023 \$ 157,113